-Biotechnology is an interdisciplinary major administered through the Department of EnvironmentalBiology, but which involves faculty and courses in several other programs at ESF.
+Biotechnology is an interdisciplinary major administered through the Department of Environmental & Forest Biology, but which involves faculty and courses in several other programs at ESF (see the Biotechnology home page).

 Biotechnology is the application of biological organisms, cells, or molecules to produce a product or service for the betterment of humankind.
 This area of study includes aspects of molecular biology, microbiology, cell biology, biochemistry, and genetic engineering, among other related disciplines.